seaneesrehman/LTV-Project-Frontend/README.md

 - API calls have been made through serivces using dependency injection
 - Environment files used for API key and URL.

 In demo I have added some extra records to show pagination.
 For the final code I have prefer card approach.
+[Enhancement] We can make it based on condition as well weather user wants to view table or grid.

 https://github.com/user-attachments/assets/63777174-d174-4112-8062-be7f8631d7da